oeholmen/UVIScript/Tweaksynth/README.md

 The actions menu has an option to set current editing state to only default values (Initialize patch).

 When you add the first snapshot, an initial snapshot containing the last saved state will be added automatically.
 So you first added snapshot will be called "Snapshot 2".
 The initial snapshot can be updated, but it cannot be removed, unless you remove all snapshots.

+## Is Tweak Synth smart?

+No. It is not smart.
+But if you give it patches to work with, it can create some quite interesting, and sometimes good, patches, inspired by you input.
+Or it can create entirely on its own.

+## How does Tweak Synth work?

+Tweak Synth creates patches by combining randomization with rules that are set for each parameter to get sensible values.
+Since it is programmed to be experimental, sometimes it misses the mark.
+In a future version it might be possible to adjust these rules, but for the time being, they are hard coded into the synth.

 ## Conclusion